segmentio/topicctl/README.md

 ### TLS

 TLS is supported when running `topicctl` in the exclusive broker API mode.
-To use this, you'll need the following, each in PEM format:

-1. Client certificate
-2. Client private key
-3. CA certificate(s)

-These can be extracted from Java keystores (like the ones used by the brokers) using the `keytool` command.
+To use this, either set `--tls-enabled` in the command-line or, if using a cluster config, set `tlsEnabled: true` in the `clientAuth` section of the latter.

-You can then specify the paths to these via either the `--tls-*` args on the command line or via the `clientAuth` section in a cluster config spec.
-See [this config](examples/tls/cluster.yaml) for an example of the latter.
+In addition to standard TLS, the tool also supports mutual TLS using custom certs, keys, and CA certs (in PEM format).
+As with the enabling of TLS, these can be configured either on the command-line or in a cluster config.
+See [this config](examples/tls/cluster.yaml) for an example.

+### SASL

+Coming soon.

 ## Development